Pyramid Yoga Philippines

 Our project currently supports and is supported by the surrounding Philippine community, within which we are assisting local schools and will soon be offering yoga classes to school-aged and adult groups.

 In addition to the Sustainable Living Workshops we will continue to offer throughout the year, we are open to accommodating like minded souls who share our vision of clean, simple and conscious living.
-Whether you are a traveling artisan or have recently retired from the 9-5 grind (at any age), if Pyramid Yoga strikes a chord with you be sure to see our WorkAway profile or Contact Us directly.
+Whether you are a traveling artisan or have recently retired from the 9-5 grind (at any age), if Pyramid Yoga strikes a chord with you be sure to Contact Us directly.

 As a sustainable project we have added several small huts for students to live in, one more yoga teacher has built a house on the property.
 Food wise we have 400 pineapple plants that produce more than that many every spring; a similar number of banana trees; avocado trees (one producing and many on the rise.
 Over the last few years we have planted seeds from every kind of fruit bearing tree, and though they are not all producing yet, it is for sure that they will be.
 Investment in the future by planting trees; in that line – David has planted over half a million trees back in the Canadian forests.
 Pyramid Yoga Philippines is an example of a new lifestyle that people of the world should be looking at instead of Bitcoin and digital living.
 Going back to nature can be a wonderful homecoming.